Darlington Building Society Conveyancing Panel Recently Asked Questions

 We have agreed to purchase a house.One unusual aspect is that the roof has a solar panel.
 Darlington Building Society have issued a mortgage offer so presumably this is not a concern to them.
 Why is my solicitor raising questions about the panel?

 Given that your lender is Darlington Building Society your lawyer must to check the Darlington Building Society conveyancing instructions contained in the Part of CML Handbook for Darlington Building Society .
 The CML Handbook contains minimum requirements for solar panel roof-space leases, and solicitors are required to report to Darlington Building Society where a lease does not meet these requirements.
 The requirements relate to the installation of panels on properties in England and Wales.
-The CML are developing guidance for Northern Ireland and Scotland.
+Requirements for Scotland are due in the near future.